open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 First, the lower-level receiving of a message at a consumer, and then the logical processing of the message.
 Often, the waiting for a message is not particularly interesting and hidden away in a framework that only invokes some handler function to process a message once one is received
 (in the same way that the listening on a TCP port for an incoming HTTP message is not particularly interesting).
-However, in a synchronous conversation, the wait time for a message is important.

 ### Conversations

-In some messaging systems, a message can receive a reply message that answers a particular other message that was sent earlier.
+In some messaging systems, a message can receive a reply message, or possibly multiple, that answers a particular other message that was sent earlier.
 All messages that are grouped together by such a reply-relationship are called a *conversation*.
 The grouping usually happens through some sort of "In-Reply-To:" meta information or an explicit *conversation ID* (sometimes called *correlation ID*).
 Sometimes a conversation can span multiple message destinations (e.g. initiated via a topic, continued on a temporary one-to-one queue).